manuelbieh/react-book/basics/excursus-es2015+.md

 const fullName = `${firstName} ${lastName}`;
 ```

 It's important to note that one is not limited to using variables as shown above.
-Equally, you can use any JavaScript expressions \(i.e. function calls\) - in this case:
+Equally, you can use any JavaScript expressions \(i.e. function calls\), in this case:

 ```javascript
 console.log(`Today's date is: ${new Date().toISOString()}`);